 ABOUT ROGER C. PALMER, P.Eng.

 "RESONANCE" is a Selene 47 that was built in 2007.
-She is normally moored at the Royal Victoria Yacht Club, and we used to spend summers cruising on the West Coast.
-Resonance was sold in 2018, and is being replaced by a smaller boat - a Back Cove 37.
+She was moored at the Royal Victoria Yacht Club, and we used to spend summers cruising on the West Coast.
+Resonance was sold in 2018, and has been replaced by a smaller boat - a Back Cove 37.

 This chart shows some of the places in B.C., Alaska, and Washington that we have visited during our cruises.

 "Canary" is a Deception-class Mini-12.
-I race this small (but fun) sailboat regularly during the racing season at Royal Victoria Yacht Club.
+I race this small (but fun) sailboat during the racing season at Royal Victoria Yacht Club.
 I "retired" from the class in 2020.

 "Hypertension" is a Baltic 42 (designed by Doug Peterson) that we owned from 1981 to 1991.
 The photo on the right was taken about 1,000 miles offshore in one of the bi-annual Victoria-Maui races.
 Those are my feet clinging on to the mast!
 I participated in this 2400 mile race on four different occasions.